TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 11/Revelation 11.4.md

 ---

-These are the two olive trees and the two candlesticks, standing before the Lord of the earth.
+These are the two olive trees and the two lampstands, standing before the Lord of the earth.